-TWAS-NRF Doctoral Programme is open for international students who want to undertake Ph.D. or doctoral research studies at NRF, South Africa for academic year 2021-2022.
+TWAS-NRF Doctoral Programme is open for international students who want to undertake Ph.D. or doctoral research studies at NRF, South Africa.
 The programme will provide a standard monthly allowance which should be used to cover living costs, such as accommodation, food and health insurance.

 South Africa’s National Research Foundation (NRF) and Department of Science and Technology (DST) are working in partnership with (TWAS) – The World Academy of Sciences for the advancement of science in developing countries- to advance science in developing countries through the NRF-TWAS Doctoral Fellowships.
 TWAS-NRF Doctoral Fellowships are tenable at research institutions in South Africa for a maximum period of three years.
 They are awarded to scientists from developing countries (other than South Africa) to enable them to pursue PhD research in the natural sciences.

 TWAS – The World Academy of Sciences for the advancement of science in developing countries – works to support sustainable prosperity through research, education, policy and diplomacy.
 TWAS is a global science academy based in Trieste, Italy .TWAS was founded in 1983 by a distinguished group of scientists from the developing world, under the leadership of Abdus Salam, the Pakistani physicist and Nobel laureate.
 They shared a belief that developing nations, by building strength in science and engineering, could build the knowledge and skill to address such challenges as hunger, disease and poverty.
 From the start, the Academy had essential support from Italian scientists and political leaders.

 - Level of Study: PhD